takeiteasy/jcc/README.md

   - CHKP opcode validates pointer is within allocated region
   - Checks against originally requested size (not rounded allocation)
   - Detects out-of-bounds array accesses with offset information
-- [ ] `--type-checks` flag for runtime type checking on pointer dereferences
+- [x] `--type-checks` **Runtime type checking on pointer dereferences**
+  - Tracks allocation type information in heap headers
+  - CHKT opcode validates pointer type matches expected type on dereference
+  - Detects type confusion bugs (e.g., casting `int*` to `float*`)
+  - Only checks heap allocations (stack types not tracked at runtime)
+  - Skips checks for `void*` and generic pointers (universal pointers)
-- [ ] `--uninitialized-detection` flag for uninitialized variable detection
+- [x] `--uninitialized-detection` **Uninitialized variable detection**
+  - Tracks initialization state of stack variables using HashMap
+  - MARKI opcode marks variables as initialized after assignment
+  - CHKI opcode validates variable is initialized before read
+  - Detects use of uninitialized local variables with stack offset info
+  - HashMap key: BP address + offset for per-function-call tracking
 - [ ] `--pointer-sanitizer` flag for full pointer tracking and validation on dereference
 - [ ] `--stack-instrumentation` flag for tracking stack variable lifetimes and accesses
-- [ ] `--ffi-whitelist` flag for whitelisting functions to be exposed to the FFI
+- [ ] `--ffi-type-checking` flag for runtime type checking on FFI calls
-- [ ] `--ffi-blacklist` flag for blacklisting functions from being exposed to the FFI
+- [ ] `--ffi-allow` and `--ffi-deny` flags for whitelisting and blacklisting functions to be exposed to the FFI

 #### Example Usage